jsfehler/renpy-radarchart/README.md

     SEXY_VALUE = 66
     rc.values = (COOL_VALUE, BEAUTY_VALUE, CUTE_VALUE, SMART_VALUE, TOUGH_VALUE, SEXY_VALUE)

+##### Resetting chart animations

+After a chart's animations have played, they won't replay until the data has changed.
+If you want the animation to play whenever the screen is opened, an Action called ResetChartAnimation can be attached to a button.
+As arguments, it takes whichever charts need their animations reset.
+Using thid action causes the charts to replay the next time the screen is displayed.

+This Action can be attached to a "Close" button, for example:

+    textbutton "Close Menu" action [ResetChartAnimation(rc, rc2, rc3), Return()] xalign .99 yalign .99

 ###Documentation
 - class RadarChart(size, values, max_value, data_colour, line_colour, background_colour, show_lines, animated)